ecbc0/note-math/item.en/group-action.en.typ

 Composition of mappings is associative.
 You can compose functions from either the pre or post: $f ⇝ g ∘ f$ or $f ⇝ f ∘ g$

+for octonion with non associative multiplication, for the action defined by multiplication octonion, its composition cannot represented by multiplication $a ∘ b != a ⋅ b$

 When a bijection acts on a certain structure of $X$, there is a structure group that preserves the structure, which is a subgroup of $X <-> X$

 *Example* $GL$ preserves #link(<linear>)[linear structure]